seconlon99/Blockhouse-Work-Trial/README.md

-This repo contains the code for the optimizing block trade execution
+This repo contains the code for optimizing block trade execution.